demisto/content/Packs/CortexAttackSurfaceManagement/Playbooks/Cortex_ASM_-_Remediation_README.md

-This playbook contains all the cloud provider sub playbooks for remediation
+This playbook contains all the cloud provider sub playbooks for remediation.

 ## Dependencies